peersuasive/lua-tz-luajit/README.md

 ## Introduction

+*This is a sligtly modified version of [lua-tz](https://github.com/anaef/lua-tz) to work with luajit instead of lua*.

 Lua TZ provides date and time functions with support for time zones.
 The core functions have an interface similar to the standard functions `os.date` and `os.time`, but additionally accept a time zone argument.